grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

    - Even in my situation, the above email-categories are imperfect because:
      * I am aware of one organisation in the *very high impact* category where there has been a data breach
-     * some organisations in the *high impact* category who I suspect either aren't big enough to have an IT Security department or perhaps don't give privacy and IT security the emphasis I feel it deserves
+     * I suspect some organisations in the *high impact* category either aren't big enough to have an IT Security department or perhaps don't give privacy and IT security the emphasis I feel it deserves